kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/upgrading/version-and-upgrade-configuration/_index.en.md

 +++

-This chapter describes how to configure the available Kubernetes/OpenShift versions and how to provide update paths for user clusters.
+This chapter describes how to configure the available Kubernetes versions and how to provide update paths for user clusters.

 The list of selectable versions when [specifying cluster name and Kubernetes version]({{< ref "../../project-and-cluster-management" >}}) is defined in the `spec.versions`